 Now if we look into the term “deadly sins”, we can see how these sins are not deadly in our actual corporal lives, but rather in our spiritual lives.
-When these 7 deadly sins emerge in someone’s life, they permit and inspire other sins to occur and can eventually be the cause of “death” to the life of the soul.
+When these seven deadly sins emerge in someone’s life, they permit and inspire other vices to occur and can eventually be the cause of “death” to the life of the soul.

 The 7 Deadly Sins List in Order

 They say that pride is the root of all evil because if a person has excessive pride, there is simply no more room for others.
 Pride is overindulgent self-love that has nothing to do with others and everything to do with an unhealthy elevation of one’s self.

 Pride as a sin comes in different degrees and is not utterly just one intensity, but when it arises to the point where the person believes that everything they have is theirs, and theirs alone and is not at all a blessing and gift from God and refuses to acknowledge God and the Church, then it becomes a deathly sin.
 The highest degree of pride can morph into hatred of God.

 How to Get Over Pride

 Just like any other sin, there will be a challenge to overcome it.
 But with a constant desire to take it away, and repent for your sins to live a life more centered on God, there is always hope and a chance to succeed.